-That really begins today with the introduction of the Chevrolet Essentia sub-compact sedan.
-Built on the popular Chevrolet Beat platform, the Essentia combines the functionality of the Beat’s hatchback design, and creates a modern notchback look for the Indian consumer, apparent in the distinct rear-window angle.
+That move begins today with the introduction of the Chevrolet Essentia mini sedan.
+Essentially a Chevrolet Beat (Chevrolet Spark in North America), the Essentia combines the functionality of the hatchback design of the Beat/Spark with a modern sedan look for the Indian consumer.

 Chevrolet said it hopes to broaden its consumer base with the Essentia sedan, and a lush features list should appeal to the growing maturity of the Indian consumer.
 Apple CarPlay and Android Auto are forefront in the Essentia, while dual air bags, ABS and a rear camera round out new, modern features.

-Chevrolet does note the Essentia as a “concept” vehicle, previewing a production vehicle.
-Expect the vehicle to look nearly identical to what you see here.
+Chevrolet does note the Essentia as a “concept” vehicle that previews a production vehicle.
+Expect the production model to look nearly identical to what you see here.
 At this time, though, Chevrolet has not released mechanical specifications for the sedan.